Updated: Everything you need to know about the current Google smartwatch software

-Wear OS 5 is the latest and greatest update to Google’s smartwatch platform—and represents the first rollout of major upgrades in consecutive years.
+Wear OS 5 is the latest major update to Google’s smartwatch platform, marking the brand’s first release of major new smartwatch software in consecutive years.

-However, not every Wear OS smartwatch is compatible with the 2024 software.
-Unless you have a specific model from Samsung or Google (which we’ll list below), you’ll be limited to Wear OS 4 (or older software versions) for now.
+However, not every Wear OS smartwatch is compatible with the 2024 software update.
+Unless you have a specific model from Samsung, OnePlus, or Google (which we’ll list below), you’ll be limited to Wear OS 4 (or older software versions).

 This guide is your key landing point to keep up to date with the Wear OS 5 rollout.

-As well as listing all the major new features you can expect and compatible watches, we’ll be tracking the rollout and updating each time there’s a significant new development.
+As well as listing all the best new features you can expect and compatible watches, we’ll be tracking the rollout and updating each time there’s a significant new development.

 - Looking for a new Wear OS watch?
 Discover the best watches for Android